kindtime/winfilter/README.md

 - https://github.com/3gstudent/PasswordFilter

 ## Usage

+### Building
+Mingw is used to compile each dll.
+Install on your system before compiling, and then use `make` to build each dll.
+Binaries will exist in `bin/`.

 ### Filters
 1) Modify the IP (`$ipa`) and Port (`$pt`) that the filters will call back to in the `kindtime_key.ps1` script.